 If you have a financial hold on your account it means that you have an outstanding bill with the College and until it is resolved you will not be able to register for classes.
 There are a few reasons why this could occur.
-If you were using a TMS plan, you may have underestimated your bill and owe the difference to the College or there could be an issue with your financial aid.
-You may have to contact both offices to figure out the reason for the hold.
+If you were using the payment plan through Nelnet Campus Commerce, you may have underestimated your bill and owe the difference to the College or there could be an issue with your financial aid.
+You may have to contact both offices (i.e. Bursar’s Office and Office of Financial Aid) to figure out the reason for the hold.

 How do I waive the Health Insurance off my bill?